 Leased properties

-This information outlines the processes by which the department manages properties leased from private landlords for Rental General Stock (RGS).
-The RGS Leasing Program supplements existing Homes Victoria owned properties to provide housing options in areas where the register’s demand is high.
+The Leased properties operational guidelines outline the processes by which Homes Victoria manages properties leased from private residential rental providers for use as Rental General Stock (RGS).
+The RGS leasing program supplements Homes Victoria’s owned housing portfolio by providing additional housing options in areas where demand on the Victorian Housing Register is high.

 -